jjanetzko/jjanetzko.github.io/research.md

 ## Studying self-assembly in DNA origami
 <p>
 <img src="https://hwaymentsteele.github.io/images/research_bbs.png" style="float:right;width:200px;">
-DNA origami nanomaterials hold great promise in fields ranging from drug discovery to nanoelectronics for their durability and tunability, yet their yield can be low due to off-pathway assembly.
+DNA origami nanomaterials hold promise in fields ranging from drug discovery to nanoelectronics for their durability and tunability, yet their yield can be low due to off-pathway assembly.
 An understanding of the thermodynamics of the assembly process would allow us to improve the yield and design more complex structures.
 In this work, I studied one design principle for a "DNA brick" system, using larger "boundary bricks" at the edges of structures, and proposed a mechanism of how this design leads to more robust assembly using Monte Carlo simulation.
 </p>

 *Funded by the Churchill Scholarship.*